scvalex/ltc/reference/README.md

 discover what changes one side is aware of and the other is unaware of, and then to transfer said changes.
 The RPC calls are either done over HTTP or over an SSH pipe.

+### Bazaar

+It's over-complicated and over-engineered as hell.
+Comparing the way it works to git is really an eye-opening experience.